Petfood Essentials reimagined into an online short course coming November 2020

-This new event offers an overview of two of the most essential areas of dry pet food: production and safety.
-Starting with ingredients, then moving to dry kibble processing to packaging and stages in between, top industry experts will help you understand the key steps and functions of each stage of product development and production – plus the all-important aspects of quality, safety and testing.
+This new short course, featuring six modules, offers learning on two of the most essential areas of dry pet food: production and safety.
+Starting with ingredient selection, then moving to dry kibble processing to packaging and stages in between, top industry experts will help you understand the key steps and functions of each stage of product development and production.

 Speaker: Serge Boutet, agrologist and animal nutrition expert, SB Nutrinnov Consultants